 - The College Board • Major: Sports and Fitness Administration • Accessed Aug.
 29, 2017 • https://bigfuture.collegeboard.org/majors/parks-recreation-fitness-sports-fitness-administration

 Sports are a national pastime.
-From football to baseball to basketball, we spend our weekends at the stadiums or huddled around the TV, cheering for our favorite team.
-While few are cut out for a career as a professional player, there are plenty of jobs in the sports and fitness field to go around.
-Some jobs, such as coaches and managers, involve working directly with sports teams.
+From football to baseball to basketball, people are spending their weekends at the stadiums or huddled around the TV, cheering for their favorite team.
+While few are cut out for a career as a professional player, there are plenty of careers in the sports and fitness field to go around.
+Some, such as coaches and managers, involve working directly with sports teams.
 Others, such as fitness instructors, generally work with individuals to help them get into physical shape.
 Still others, including athletic trainers, are health care professionals who combine medical knowledge with fitness training.
-Online sports and fitness degrees can be the first step toward making a career out of a commitment to physical fitness.
+Online sports and fitness degrees can be an ideal first step toward making a career out of a commitment to physical fitness.

 Featured Online Colleges for Sports & Fitness in 2018

 If you're traveling between different cities to attend sports games or racing between clients as a personal trainer, taking the time to stay in one place and attend college can feel stifling or even impossible.
 Attending college online can solve this dilemma.
 However, selecting the right online college for you is still a tricky question.
 Here we have compiled a list of five colleges that stand out from the crowd, using data provided by the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).
-You can see more about our methodology at the bottom of this page; here, however, is our list of featured online colleges offering online sports and fitness degree programs.
+You can see more about our methodology at the bottom of this page.

 California Baptist University